 If you’ve had enough of screens, or know someone nearby who’d appreciate some Prayer printed resources then you can download a resource booklet below, and print at home.

 Virtual Book Group – The Benefice Book Group is alive and well and ‘met’ recently.
-The next meeting by Zoom is at 8pm on Thursday 11th June.
-We’ll be discussing The Silence of the Girls by Pat Barker– an acclaimed re-telling of Homer’s epic poem.
+The next meeting by Zoom is at 8pm on Thursday 9th July.
+We’ll be discussing Kings of the Yukon by Adam Weymouth. a story of salmon and some 2000 miles canoed through Canada and Alaska.